Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 #### Paris Cité

 The University of Paris Cité's School of Public Health three graduate programs.
-Students can pursue a Master's degree in Public Health with two specialized tracks: Massive Data in Health and Biomedical Informatics, focusing on the utilization and management of large health data sets and the application of informatics in biomedical research.
+Students can pursue a Master's degree in Public Health with two specialized tracks: Big Data in Health and Biomedical Informatics, focusing on the utilization and management of large health data sets and the application of informatics in biomedical research.
 Additionally, the Pierre Louis Doctoral School of Public Health, in collaboration with Sorbonne, offers two PhD specializations: Medical Informatics and Data Sciences, providing rigorous training in health data analysis and informatics for addressing complex public health challenges.

 ##### Outline

-School of Public Health
+- School of Public Health
+  - Master's degree in public health, two related courses:
+    - Massive data in health
+    - Biomedical informatics
-- Master's degree in public health, two related courses: Massive data in health; Biomedical informatics Pierre Louis Doctoral School of Public Health (Sorbonne)
+- Pierre Louis Doctoral School of Public Health (Sorbonne)
-- Two PhD specializations in public health
+  - Two PhD specializations in public health:
     - Medical Informatics
     - Data sciences

 ##### Links